-My Mexican Breakfast Frittata is the perfect way to start your day!
+This Mexican Breakfast Frittata is the perfect way to start your day!
+Flavored with taco seasoning, bell peppers, cheddar cheese and more, this frittata is super tasty.

 There’s no better way to start your day than with this zesty Mexican style frittata recipe.
 Packed with delicious southwest vegetables and seasoned with Old El Paso Taco Seasoning, you are in for a treat!
 With everything prepared in just one skillet, clean up is a breeze as well.
 This frittata makes great leftovers and tastes great with your favorite hot sauce drizzled on top.